Dog walker arrested after home camera catches her allegedly stealing from client

 "I believe she only used the app to gain access to apartments like mine," Bryan said.
 "Moreover, when she initially walked in, she went straight to the bedroom."

-Bryan said she was robbed of a handbag, jewelry and others items valued at $1,000 and that she provided Wag and police video footage to verify her complaint.
+Bryan said she was robbed of a handbag, jewelry and other items valued at $1,000 and that she provided Wag and police video footage to verify her complaint.

+In a statement to NBC News, Wag said it's working "directly with the local authorities on the investigation."

+"Additionally, the walk has been refunded, we have processed reimbursements to the pet parent for the missing items, and the walker, an independent contractor, has been removed from the Wag! platform," the statement added.

-Wag did not immediately return a request for comment on Wednesday.
-Bryan said the company agreed on Tuesday to reimburse her the value of her stolen items.
+Bryan confirmed the company agreed to reimburse her the value of her stolen items.

 "I'm glad that Wag has finally agreed to reimburse me, but I have no intention of using them again," she said.